NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 images/tlc/rhw-tlc-6.jpg
 images/tlc/rhw-tlc-7.jpg
 images/tlc/rhw-tlc-8.jpg
-{{< /gallery >}}
+{{< /carousel >}}

 The "Stackasaurus Rex" Interchange, built by NAM Team developer Lucario Boricua, is an example of what is possible with the Three-Level Crossings.

 {{< img-simple src="images/lucarioboricua-stackasaurus-rex.jpg" >}}

-#### RHW FLEX Turn Lanes (FTLs)
+#### RHW FLEX Turn Lanes (FTLs) {#ftl}

-The RHW has its own set of (rapidly-expanding) FLEX Turn Lane (FTL) options available.
+The RHW has its own set of FLEX Turn Lane (FTL) options available.
 Supported types include the RHW-2 (L0 only), RHW-4 Rural (L0 only), and MIS Ramps (L0 and L1).
 Support for [SITAP-style signalized intersections](/docs/feature-guides/turning-lanes/#sitap) is also available in at least some instances.

+{{< alert context="info">}}
+The support for RHW fLEX Turn Lanes is fairly limited.
+Consult the [compatibility tables](/docs/tech-specs/realhighway/#flex-turn-lane-intersection-support) for detailed information on which intersections are supported.
+{{< /alert >}}

+##### RHW-2 FTLs

 To build the RHW-2 FTLs, begin with the transition, and drag RHW-2 out from it.
 The override of the turn lane will carry until you reach an intersection with another network.

-{{< gallery  col-xl="2" col-lg="1" col-md="1" >}}
-images/ftl/rhw-ftl-rhw2-1.jpg
-images/ftl/rhw-ftl-rhw2-2.jpg
-images/ftl/rhw-ftl-rhw2-3.jpg
-images/ftl/rhw-ftl-rhw2-4.jpg
+To make a +-intersection, repeat this process on the other side.

-{{< /gallery >}}
+{{< carousel >}}

-The override does not continue on the other side of the intersection, if a +-intersection is made, so one must place another transition and build the same setup on the other side.
+    images/ftl/rhw-ftl-rhw2+-1.jpg | Use FTL starter
+    images/ftl/rhw-ftl-rhw2+-2.jpg | Drag RHW-2
+    images/ftl/rhw-ftl-rhw2+-3.jpg | Use FTL starter on other side, then drag RHW-2 images/ftl/rhw-ftl-rhw2+-4.jpg | 🎉

-{{< img-simple src="images/ftl/rhw-ftl-rhw2-5.jpg" >}}
+{{< /carousel >}}

-It is possible to signalize intersections with Roads and other RHW-2s, via two methods: the first involves transitioning to Road immediately before the intersection (as is the case with the draggable signalized One-Way Road intersections in SITAP).
+It is possible to signalize intersections with Roads and other RHW-2s, via two different methods.
+The first involves transitioning to Road immediately before the intersection.
+Use the bulldozer or [Network Eraser](/docs/feature-guides/network-eraser/) to remove one tile at the center of the intersection.
+Use the Road tool to draw road in both directions across the intersection.

-{{< gallery  col-xl="2" col-lg="1" col-md="1" >}}
+{{< carousel >}}
-images/ftl/rhw-ftl-rhw2-6.jpg
-images/ftl/rhw-ftl-rhw2-7.jpg
-images/ftl/rhw-ftl-rhw2-8.jpg
+    images/ftl/rhw-ftl-rhw2+-5.jpg | Remove center tile
+    images/ftl/rhw-ftl-rhw2+-6.jpg | Draw road
+    images/ftl/rhw-ftl-rhw2+-7.jpg | Draw road
+    images/ftl/rhw-ftl-rhw2+-8.jpg | 🎉
-{{< /gallery >}}
+{{< /carousel >}}

-The second involves using one of the RHW FLEX SITAP intersections in the back half of the RHW FLEX Turn Lanes TAB Loop, placing it, and then reconnecting all the networks.
+The second method involves using one of the RHW FLEX SITAP intersections in the back half of the RHW FLEX Turn Lanes Tab Loop.
+Start with the unsignalized intersection, locate the appropriate piece for the intersection, and place it.

+{{< carousel >}}
+    images/ftl/rhw-ftl-rhw2+-7a.jpg | Use the signalized intersection piece images/ftl/rhw-ftl-rhw2+-8.jpg | 🎉
-{{< img-simple src="images/ftl/rhw-ftl-rhw2-9.jpg" >}}
+{{< /carousel >}}

 In the case of T-intersections, in which the RHW-2 is the thru network, use the T-Median transition on the opposite side.

+{{< carousel >}}
+    images/ftl/rhw-ftl-rhw2t-1.jpg | Use FTL starter
+    images/ftl/rhw-ftl-rhw2t-2.jpg | Use FTL median starter
+    images/ftl/rhw-ftl-rhw2t-3.jpg | 🎉
+{{< /carousel >}}

+To add a traffic signal, locate the appropriate piece for the intersection from the back half of the RHW FLEX Turn Lanes Tab Loop, and place it.

-{{< img-simple src="images/ftl/rhw-ftl-rhw2-10.jpg" >}}
+{{< img-simple src="images/ftl/rhw-ftl-rhw2t-4.jpg" >}}

-Currently, the only crossing networks supported by the RHW-2 FTLs are Streets, Roads (with and without SITAP), and other RHW-2s (both with and without FTLs, and with and without SITAP).

-To build rural-style RHW-4 FTLs, use the same transition as the RHW-2 FTLs, but override it with the RHW-4 network to convert it.
+To add turn lanes onto the incoming road, remove a small length of the incoming road and replace with the FTL starter.
+Drag RealHighway through the intersection, and finish with the appropriate Signalized T-intersection piece.

-{{< gallery col-xl="2" col-lg="1" col-md="1" >}}
+{{< carousel >}}
-images/ftl/rhw-ftl-rhw4-1.jpg
-images/ftl/rhw-ftl-rhw4-2.jpg
-images/ftl/rhw-ftl-rhw4-3.jpg
-images/ftl/rhw-ftl-rhw4-4.jpg
+    images/ftl/rhw-ftl-rhw2t-5.jpg | Use FTL starter
+    images/ftl/rhw-ftl-rhw2t-6.jpg | Drag RHW up to intersection images/ftl/rhw-ftl-rhw2t-7.jpg | Drag RHW across intersection
+    images/ftl/rhw-ftl-rhw2t-8.jpg | Place signalized intersection piece
+    images/ftl/rhw-ftl-rhw2t-9.jpg | 🎉
-{{< /gallery >}}
+{{< /carousel >}}

+##### RHW-4 FTLs

+{{< alert context="warning">}}
-Situations in which the RHW-4 FTLs are adjacent (or separated only by a single tile median) are possible.
-(Note that the Rural RHW-4 FTLs are presently the least-developed of the set, and may have instabilities, particularly involving more exotic T-intersections.)
+The Rural RHW-4 FTLs are presently the least-developed of the set, and may have instabilities, particularly involving more exotic T-intersections.
+RHW-4 FTLs are supported when the RHW-4 is adjacent or separated by a single tile.
+{{< /alert >}}

+To build rural-style RHW-4 FTLs, start with the same transition as the RHW-2 FTLs, but use the RHW-4 starter to override it.
+Drag RealHighway through the intersection.
+Repeat this process from the other direction to complete the unsignalized intersection

+{{< carousel >}}
+    images/ftl/rhw-ftl-rhw4-1.jpg | Use the FTL starter, with an adjacent RHW-4 starter images/ftl/rhw-ftl-rhw4-2.jpg | Drag RealHighway
+    images/ftl/rhw-ftl-rhw4-3.jpg | Repeat from the other direction
+{{< /carousel >}}

+Signalized intersections are also possible, again using the appropriate signalized intersection piece.

+{{< carousel >}}
+    images/ftl/rhw-ftl-rhw4-4.jpg | Place two signalized intersection pieces images/ftl/rhw-ftl-rhw4-5.jpg | 🎉
-{{< img-simple src="images/ftl/rhw-ftl-rhw4-5.jpg" >}}
+{{< /carousel >}}

-Currently, the only crossing networks supported by the Rural RHW-4 FTLs are Streets (+ and limited T), Roads (with and without SITAP, + and limited T), and RHW-2 (without FTLs, and with or without SITAP, + and limited T).
+##### MIS FTLs

 The MIS FTLs, known in their 2-lane form as "MIS-2", currently come in two flavors: one that favors right turns, and the other that favors left turns.
 Each produces a different end result at a Road +-intersection (with SITAP support).

-{{< gallery  col-xl="2" col-lg="1" col-md="1" >}}
+{{< gallery col-xl="3" col-lg="3" col-md="3" >}}
 images/ftl/rhw-ftl-mis-1.jpg
 images/ftl/rhw-ftl-mis-2.jpg
 images/ftl/rhw-ftl-mis-3.jpg